terriregan/ActivityLibrary/README.md

 - store display state
 - properly handle the layout of various languages.

-### Role
-I was the lead developer.
-All code is mine.

 ### Technologies
 Flex, Actionscript 3, JavaScript, UI Design, LMS/SCORM, XML